realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 > Intuition is not final truth.
 It is compressed contact that deserves inspection.

+Another:

+> Intuition is a signal, not a throne.

 ## Definition

 A **definition** is a stabilizing tool.